wtcross/simple-naming-scheme/README.md

 `company-project-environment-role-location-index`

 The least-to-most-specific order makes resource names sort together.
+We can leave off parts of the name as long as other resources of the same type do the same (ex: AWS security groups).

 **Scenario:**
 Acme Corp has a billing service with multiple environments, each in multiple locations.